 Alan became Chief Meteorologist at KTEN in 1995.
 Alan holds the American Meteorological Society's "Seal of Approval," which was awarded in 1988.

-Alan has a Bachelor's degree in Weather Forecasting, & has completed a course in Doppler Radar from the National Weather Service.
+Alan has a Bachelor's degree in Weather Forecasting and has completed a course in Doppler Radar from the National Weather Service.

 Alan has also received numerous awards, including being voted "Best in the Air Force," as part of a five-man forecasting team.
-Alan has forecasted weather & provided Pilot Weather Briefings for NASA & the Blue Angels.
+Alan has forecasted weather and provided pilot weather briefings for NASA and the Blue Angels.

-Alan is married with three daughters & two step-sons.
-He & his wife Marla do a Prison Ministry.
-The whole family loves camping & fishing, which makes Texoma a great place to live & KTEN a great place to work!
+Alan is married with three daughters and two stepsons.
+He and his wife Marla do a prison ministry.
+The whole family loves camping and fishing, which makes Texoma a great place to live and KTEN a great place to work!